-Here’s what we know about the Office 2019 for Windows.
+Here’s all about Office 2019 for Windows – the facts, prices and shortcomings.
 There’s a matching page about Office 2019 for Mac.

 Before you get too excited

-Do NOT buy Office 2019 if you have Office 365 like Office 365 Home, Office 365 Personal or an enterprise plan.
+Do NOT buy Office 2019 if you have Microsoft 365 like Microsoft 365 Family (formerly Home), Microsoft 365 Personal or an enterprise plan.
 In other words, you pay for Office as an annual fee.

 Office 2019 is NOT like past versions such as Office 2016, Office 2013 etc. It’s NOT a new version intended for all Microsoft Office users.